alexander-digett/digett/src/pages/insights/right-sizing-your-marketing-infrastructure.md

 title: 'Right-Sizing Your Marketing Infrastructure'
 templateKey: blog-post
 date: 2017-06-29T18:42:45.000Z
+category:
-category: Inbound Marketing, Tools of the Trade
+  -Inbound Marketing, Tools of the Trade
 alias: right-sizing-your-marketing-infrastructure
 summary: >
  Go big or go home. (- ubiquitous)  I first heard the quote above in 2001.
 It was a company mantra introduced by a new CEO who had been brought in to save our ailing company, one of the many beneficiaries, and subsequent victims, of the dot-com bubble.
 Four months later the firm shut its doors.
 We went home.